psiphi75/web-remote-control/README.md

 # Web Remote Control
+This module allows you to control an IoT (Internet of Things) device from the web (e.g. your mobile phone).
+This is a complete remote control solution that includes the following components:
+- A Proxy - runs on a server and needs to be accessible to the Controller and Toy.
+- The Controller - this can be via web or node.js.
+- The Toy - the device being controlled (this should run node.js).

-Remote control an IoT (Internet of Things) device from the web.
-This also has a proxy which makes this solution ideal for controlling devices on the cellular network (i.e where you cannot directly access by an IP).
+This solution is ideal for controlling devices over a cellular network (i.e where you cannot directly access by an IP).
 It uses the UDP protocol instead of TCP by default to make the communication more efficient.
 Note: UPD protocol is only available for node.js, currently no browsers support UDP for standard webpages.

-Three components are provided:
-- Proxy - needs to be run on a server accessible to the Controller and Toy.
-- Controller - this can be via web or node.js.
-- Toy - the device being controlled (this should run node.js).

 Connection methods are:
-- TCP - between node.js client and proxy.
+- TCP - between node.js client/controller and proxy.
-- UDP - between node.js client and proxy.
+- UDP - between node.js client/controller and proxy.
+This protocol is optimised with a compression protocol using [smaz](https://www.npmjs.com/package/smaz).
 - Socket.io - between Browser client and proxy.

 ## Install